When you refinance your mortgage, you get a new loan to replace the current mortgage. And if you have enough equity, you can do a cash-out refinance.

 How a cash-out refi works

-Let's say you bought your house a few years ago and have been making mortgage payments faithfully.
+As a hypothetical example, let's say you bought your house a few years ago and have been making mortgage payments faithfully.
 And while you've been paying, the home's value has been going up.
 Now you owe $80,000 on a house that's worth $250,000.

 You have recently looked up mortgage rates and have discovered that you can snag a lower rate if you refinance.
 You also would like to free up cash to pay for home remodeling.